 Sophisticated human movement motion tracking, choreographic augmented technologies, customised hand held devices and cinematic effects created an immersive scenographic world.
 The performance engine’s response to interactivity and performed human movement was intended to invoke the participant to reciprocate with their own human movement and in so doing generate a particular effect through the work.

-Between 2010-14 Bonemap tested the format of presenting 10–15 minute sessions for individual audience participants.
-The format was effective for activating venues and spaces during the day (as opposed to a season of evening performances).
-The format was well attended and diversified audiences wihtin the traditional structure of performance venues.
-It was well placed within the festival context and with venues that had the expectation of attracting patrons during the day and was complemented with an evening full length performance with a bigger audience.
+Between 2010-14 Bonemap tested the format of presenting 10–15-minute sessions for individual audience participants.
+The form activated venues and spaces during the day (as opposed to a season of evening performances).
+The format was well attended and diversified audiences within the traditional structure of performance venues.
+It was well placed within the festival context and with the expectation of attracting patrons during the day and complemented an evening full-length performance with a bigger audience.

-The work was underpinned by Bonemap's ecological and spatial focus.
-The audience became an active participant, rather than sedentary spectator, as each one engaged in a relationship with the elements in the work.
-Every individual had a different experience, a personal journey that they traversed with their own presence simulated.
-How much they interact determined their experience, as each incarnation served as a subtle reminder about how they themselves engaged in the world, and the consequence of action/inaction in the embodiment of representation and art.
+The work underpinned Bonemap's ecological and spatial focus.
+The audience became an active participant, rather than idle spectator, as each engaged in a participatory relationship with the elements.
+Every individual had a different experience, a personal journey that they traversed with their presence and augmented simulation.
+How much they interacted determined their experience, as each incarnation served as a subtle reminder about how they engaged in the world, and the consequence of action/inaction in the embodiment of representation and art.

 Catherine Hassall, sessional performer